Skip to main content

 Alzheimer’s disease is the most common form of dementia.

-If you have Alzheimer’s disease, you might experience memory loss, slower thinking and changed behaviour.
-These changes can happen in different ways and at different speeds for each person.
+If you have Alzheimer’s disease, you might experience memory loss, slower thinking and changes in your mood, behaviour and perception.
+These changes can happen in different ways and progress at different speeds for each person.

-Over time, as Alzheimer’s disease develops, your memory, thinking and behaviour will become more affected.
+Alzheimer’s disease is progressive.
+This means that over time, as the disease develops, your memory, thinking and functioning will become more affected.

 There is no known cure for Alzheimer’s disease.
-But there is medication, treatment and support to help you live the best life you can.
+But there are treatments that may slow the progress of Alzheimer’s disease and support to help you live the best life you can.

 Causes of Alzheimer’s disease